A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

 which concludes the proof. \end{proof}

-We can now use this result to show that weighted counting problems, for which the output (even if encoded as a fraction) is bounded polynomially in the input size, are in $\textrm{FP}^{\SharpP[1]}$.
+\mg{Although there might be ``easy" weighted counting problems, the above theorem provides an upper bound on the complexity of approximating the output value that is true for any problem in $\text{\#P}_{\mathbb{R}}$.} We can now use this result to show that weighted counting problems, for which the output (even if encoded as a fraction) is bounded polynomially in the input size, are in $\FP^{\SharpP[1]}$.